-Former Quinnipiac standout Eric Da Costa enters his ninth season as head coach of the Bobcats, tying him as the longest tenured men's soccer head coach in Quinnipiac's NCAA history.
+Former Quinnipiac standout Eric Da Costa enters his 10th season at the helm of the Bobcats men’s soccer program, becoming the longest tenured men’s soccer coach in Quinnipiac’s NCAA history.

-Da Costa took over the Bobcats’ program prior to the 2005 campaign after a brief stint with the Post University men’s soccer program.
-Since taking over eight years ago, the Bobcats have averaged more wins per season at the Division I level than the initial seven seasons when admitted to the NCAA’s highest tier.
-This includes three trips to the NEC Tournament back in 2008, 2009 and 2012.
+Since taking over 10 years ago, the Bobcats have averaged more wins per season at the Division I level than the initial nine seasons when admitted to the NCAA’s highest tier.
+This includes three trips to the Northeast Conference Tournament back in 2008, 2009 and 2012.
 The 2012 season featured the program’s first NEC Regular-Season Title and hosting the conference tournament.

 Da Costa was tabbed the Rising Star by Business New Haven in August of 2014 and named the Northeast Conference Coach of the Year for his efforts in 2012.
-Quinnipiac went 10-5-2 overall which was the marked the second highest win total all-time and tied the most wins in a single-season through the Division I era.
+Quinnipiac went 10-5-2 overall that year which was the marked the second highest win total all-time and tied the most wins in a single-season through the Division I era.

 Along with the team’s success, Quinnipiac received several individual laurels as well.
 Philip Suprise was rewarded with All-Conference laurels for a fourth straight year, while two others – Robbie McLarney and William Daniels – were tabbed to the NEC’s Second Team.
 Over the last three years alone, seven Bobcats have earned accolades at season’s end.

 Under Da Costa’s leadership in 2009, the Bobcats returned to the NEC Tournament for the second consecutive season, earning the program’s first bid to the tournament championship game.
 Quinnipiac finished the regular season with a 9-4-7 overall record and a 6-2-2 conference mark.